Skip to Content

 carrot and coriander soup in a soup maker

 Carrot and coriander soup is easy to make, you can use ground coriander or fresh coriander, or as I prefer, both.
+There really are very few ingredients in this recipe, just how I like it!

 It’s a good idea to add the fresh coriander to the soup right at the end to get as much flavour as possible.
 I don’t bother to chop up the coriander leaves, I just throw them all in, stalks and all.